PremGulrajani/Meal-Analyzer-AI/README.md

-# DATS-5750-Build-an-Open-Ended-Cloud-AI-Assistant
-Project #2 for DATS-5750: Build an Open-Ended Cloud AI Assistant
+Meal Analyzer AI - An an AI Personalized Nutritional Coach